-It is important to note the role of Pentecostalism and expatriate Pentecostal missionaries in the early years of African, Indian and Chinese independency and the links with some of its most significant leaders.
+It is important to note the role of Pentecostalism and expatriate Pentecostal missionaries in the early years of African, Indian, and Chinese independency and the links with some of its most significant leaders.
 This was a form of Pentecostalism that differed considerably from western forms and even from region to region.
 The Zion Christian Church is the largest denomination in South Africa, and independent “Zionist” and “Apostolic” churches together form the largest grouping of Christians in that country today.
-Although many of the independent churches may no longer be described as “Pentecostal” without further qualification, the most characteristic features of their theology and praxis is overwhelmingly Pentecostal and, in the case of southern Africa, also influenced by the Zionist movement of John Alexander Dowie, controversial healer at Zion City, Chicago at the beginning of the twentieth century.
-Healing, prophecy, speaking in tongues, and baptism by immersion (usually threefold), and even the rejection of medicine and the eating of pork, are some of these features that remain among these African churches.
+Although many of the independent churches may no longer be described as “Pentecostal” without further qualification, the most characteristic features of their theology and praxis is overwhelmingly Pentecostal and, in the case of southern Africa, also influenced by the Zionist movement of John Alexander Dowie, a controversial healer at Zion City, Chicago, at the beginning of the twentieth century.
+Healing, prophesying, speaking in tongues, baptism by immersion (usually threefold), and even the rejection of medicine and the eating of pork are some of these features that remain among these African churches.
 Whatever their motivation might have been, Pentecostal missions were unwitting catalysts for a much larger movement of the Spirit that was to dominate African Christianity for the rest of the twentieth century.
 Although these Zionist and Apostolic churches have gradually increased the distance between themselves and “classical” Pentecostalism in liturgy and practice, their growth and proliferation are further evidence of the rapidly “spreading fires” of the Spirit in Africa and deserve to be accounted for in any historical research on Pentecostalism.